Where To Renew Your Visa In Cebu City

 To extend your visa online in the Philippines, you can use the Bureau of Immigration’s E-SERVICES platform.
 Here’s how you can proceed:

 Visit the Bureau of Immigration’s E-SERVICES website at https://e-services.immigration.gov.ph.
 You will find an option for ‘Tourist Visa Extension’ listed under the Transactions section.
 For your initial 30-day extension, you will apply for a visa waiver.
-Should you choose to extend your stay beyond this period, you have the option to apply for extensions of up to six months.
+Should you choose to extend your stay beyond this period, you have the option to apply for extensions for one or two months visa, six-months visas are no longer available.

 THE FEES FOR EXTENDING A TOURIST VISA IN THE PHILIPPINES